Chapter 19

 The next morning the driver arrived with the van and she rode over with him.
 The door opened soundlessly on the house.
 She was relieved that this would be her last time there.
 This dwelling was simply too large, and she had never got used to it.
 There were things she didn't recognize -- furniture, photographs, china, and some pots and pans, with Ada's hidden at the back of the kitchen cabinets.
 Another woman's clothes shared her closet.
 Owen hadn't wasted any time.

-With Clover in a Snugli, Ada went from room to room, pointing out the things she wanted that were hers, the driver boxing them up.
+With Clover in a Snugli, Ada went from room to room, pointing out some of the things that were hers, the driver boxing them up.
 Each thing she forsook was a goodbye.
 From the window above her desk, she looked at the back yard.
 She had never cut back the honeysuckle, and it had taken over the stone wall at the back of the property.
 How had that escaped her?
 She took the teddy bear from the desk and handed it to Clover, who embraced it and rubbed her cheek against it.

 The last thing she did was to write Owen a note and leave it on the hall table.